384co/snackabra-docs/source/classes/Snackabra.md

 # Class: Snackabra

+Snackabra
-Snackabra is the main class for interacting with the Snackable backend.
+The main class for interacting with SB servers

 It is a singleton, so you can only have one instance of it.
 It is guaranteed to be synchronous, so you can use it right away.